Janelle888/osticket-prereqs/README.md

 - Refresh your osTicket browser.

-- Rename "ost-sampleconfig" to "ost-config" right click the file and go to "properties", "security", "Advanced" you then want to  "Disable inheritance"
+- Rename "ost-sampleconfig" to "ost-config" right click the file and go to "properties", "security", "Advanced" you then want to  "Disable inheritance" and "Remove all inheritance"

   <p>
   <br \>